 How do I pay my fees?

-Payment must be made at enrolment, otherwise you cannot start your course.
+Payments must be made at enrolment, otherwise you cannot start your course.
 You can pay by cash, cheque, MasterCard, Visa or Maestro.

-If your employer or training provider is paying your course fees you must provide us with a letter, written on the company’s official headed paper, stating that they accept responsibility for payment.
+If your employer or your training provider is paying your course fees you must provide us with a letter, written on the company’s official headed paper, stating that they accept responsibility for payment.

 Can I pay in instalments?